Gentex (GNTX)

 Steve Downing, President and Chief Executive Officer

-Steve Downing joined Gentex in 2002 as a financial analyst and progressed through various roles in commercial management before becoming Vice President of Commercial Management in 2012.
-He served as Chief Financial Officer and Vice President of Finance from May 2013 to June 2015, and then as Senior Vice President with added responsibility for business development and sales.
-In August 2017, he was promoted to President, Chief Operating Officer, Interim Chief Financial Officer, and Treasurer, eventually becoming Chief Executive Officer on January 1, 2018.
-Prior to joining Gentex, Mr. Downing worked for a private company, where he was involved in activity-based costing, price modeling and control, and financial statement consolidation.
-He holds a Bachelor of Science degree in Finance from Liberty University.
+Steve Downing was promoted to Chief Executive Officer on January 1, 2018.
+He joined Gentex in 2002 as a financial analyst and progressed through various roles, including senior financial analyst, Director of Commercial Management, and Vice President of Commercial Management.
+In May 2013, he was promoted to Chief Financial Officer and Vice President of Finance, and in June 2015, he became Senior Vice President with added responsibility for business development and sales.
+Before joining Gentex, Downing worked for a private company where he focused on activity-based costing, price modeling and control, and financial statement consolidation.

 Kevin Nash, Chief Financial Officer, CAO, Vice President of Finance, and Treasurer